 View answers to some of the most commonly asked questions regarding ICD 10 and the transition to ICD 10.

-October 1, 2015 is the deadline for the transition to ICD 10.
+October 1, 2015 was the deadline for the transition to ICD 10.

 Everyone covered by HIPAA must transition to ICD-10.
 This includes providers and payers who do not deal with Medicare claims.